Luthaf/Jumos.jl/doc/simulations/forces.rst

 Naive force computation
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``NaiveForceComputer`` algorithm compute the forces by iterating over all the pairs of atoms, and caling the appropriate interaction potential.
+The ``NaiveForceComputer`` algorithm computes the forces by iterating over all the pairs of atoms, and calling the appropriate interaction potential.
 This algorithm is the default in `Jumos`.

 New algorithm for forces computations